 Joseph H. Hobson is a shareholder at Schwabe Williamson & Wyatt PC.
 He has practiced business & organization law, helping design/develop small business and public and private institutions for 40 years.

 Elizabeth E. Howard is a shareholder at Schwabe Williamson & Wyatt PC and heads its Real Estate, Land Use, Natural Resources & Environmental Law Dept. She focuses on water rights/quality and wetlands.

 Rep. Vikki Breese Iverson represents House District 55 in the Oregon State Legislature.
 She is a member of the House Business and Labor Committee as well as the newly-formed House Water Committee.

 Olivier Jamin is an attorney at Davis Wright Tremaine LLP.
-He advises clients on federal and state land use & environmental compliance issues, as well as regulatory issues in the food and beverages industry.
+He provides legal advice on federal and state environmental compliance & regulatory issues, as well as energy, land use, and litigation matters.